 Following successfully securing a hybrid planning permission for phase one of an urban extension in Redruth, Tetlow King Planning (TKP) was appointed to promote land within phase two for development.

-The ‘hybrid’ application comprised detailed permission to transform the A3047 dual carriageway into an attractive urban street and new gateway to Redruth; and outline permission for redevelopment of former mining and agricultural land west of the town to provide up to 370 dwellings, employment space, community facilities and green infrastructure.
-20% of the dwellings will comprise affordable housing.
+The hybrid application for phase one included a masterplan of the entirety of the Tolgus Urban Extension.
+Phase one comprised detailed permission to transform the A3047 dual carriageway into an attractive urban street and new gateway to Redruth; and outline permission for up to 370 dwellings, employment space, community facilities and green infrastructure.

 TKP was instructed to co-ordinate, prepare and manage the planning application and the associated Environmental Impact Assessment; on behalf of Percy Williams & Sons Ltd., a long established, family-run building company based in Redruth.
 A landscape-led approach was taken to ensure the best possible development for the site and the design team engaged extensively with officers, statutory bodies and members of the public throughout the process.